This post may include affiliate links. Thank you for your support.

 9. Cool: Transfer the baking sheet to a wire rack and sprinkle with flaky sea salt and sanding sugar if using.
 Let the candied nuts cool to room temperature.

 10. Serve or Store!
-Serve and enjoy immediately with crudité, cheese boards, salads, pancakes, waffles and more!
+Serve cinnamon sugared walnuts and enjoy immediately with crudité, cheese boards, salads, pancakes, waffles, and more!
 Or store in an airtight container at room temperature for up to 2 weeks.

 1. Use room temperature egg whites.
 They will whip up so much better and faster if you let them warm on the counter after separating.
 And be sure there isn’t any trace of yolk in the bowl, or they won’t whip up at all!

-3. Don’t overcook!
+4. Don’t overcook.
 Pull the candy coated walnuts from the oven as soon as they are browned, fragrant, and almost dry.
 The coating will continue to harden as they cool.
-If you leave them in until they are completely dry, they’ll end up hard as rocks and likely burnt.
+If you leave them in until they are completely dry, they’ll end up hard as rocks and likely burn.

 Why are my candied walnuts sticky?

-One of two things could cause this: not whisking the egg whites long enough or pulling them from the oven too soon.
+One of two things can cause sticky sugared walnuts: not whisking the egg whites long enough or pulling them from the oven too soon.

 Make sure the whites are nice and frothy before adding the maple syrup and vanilla.
 Then whisk again until frothy before adding the nuts.
 Doing this makes it easier to coat candied walnuts with brown sugar and spices but keeps the coating crispy instead of rock hard.